 ~

-While her daughter-in-law was making the rounds and tapping into her network of fellow journalists and contacts in preparation for a story she was scheduled to file later in the day, Jan was busy in New York defending her decision to bring Chris onboard rather than recall Amy Porter from Arizona and sending her to Washington.
+While her daughter-in-law was making the rounds and tapping into her network of fellow journalists and contacts in preparation for a story she was scheduled to file later in the day, Jan was busy in New York defending her decision to bring Chris onboard, rather than recall Amy Porter from Arizona and send her to Washington.
 “Amy is where she needs to be, where the action is, or will be once the President decides what he’s going to do,” Jan patiently explained to Larry Carter, the network’s senior producer and Porter’s staunchest ally.

 When asked if she really believed the President would move against the militia compound, it took all of Jan’s strength to keep from groaning.
 “Come on, Larry.
 You can’t be that naive.
-Do the names Ruby Ridge, Waco and Bunkerville ring a bell?”
-After pausing to give the matter some thought, Carter dropped the matter even though he suspected there was behind Jan’s reasons for keeping Porter in Arizona.
-Instead, he turned his attention to other, more important concerns he had over the way the network was covering the story, in particular why reports filed by a mere intern were being highlight at the top of the hour news segments.
+Do the names Ruby Ridge, Waco, and Bunkerville ring a bell?”
+After pausing to give the matter some thought, Carter dropped the matter even though he suspected there was something else behind Jan’s reasons for keeping Porter in Arizona.
+Instead, he turned his attention to other, more important concerns he had over the way the network was covering the story, in particular why reports filed by a mere intern were being highlighted at the top-of-the-hour news segments.

-Like her decision to keep Porter in Arizona, Jan’s preference for Sarah Jennings’ stories were part of an effort to knock the darling of the network down a notch or two.
-It was something she would never think of admitting to anyone, not even to her own daughter-in-law who would have done a damn sight better job in Arizona than either Porter or Jennings.
+Like her decision to keep Porter in Arizona, Jan’s preference for Sarah Jennings’ stories were part of an effort to knock the network’s darling down a notch or two.
+It was something she would never think of admitting to anyone, not even to her own daughter-in-law who would have done a damned better job in Arizona than either Porter or Jennings.
 Chris herself had made this point when she was discussing the matter with Jan.
 “Porter isn’t suited for the kind of reporting she’ll need to do in Arizona.
 I am.”

 “Are you questioning my judgment?”
-Jan asked her daughter-in-law with feign incredulity.
+Jan asked her daughter-in-law, feigning incredulity.

-“No, just your motivation.”
+“No. Just your motivation.”

 “Christina Dixon, do you think for one minute I would allow my personal feelings to interfere with how this network covers such an important story?”

-“When it comes to keeping the mother of your grandchildren out of harms way, yes?”
+“When it comes to keeping the mother of your grandchildren out of harm’s way, yes?”
 Chris declared crisply.

 Knowing her daughter-in-law knew her better than she often gave her credit for, Jan gave up trying to convince her otherwise.
 Instead, she simply asked Chris if she was in.

 “Of course I am,” Chris replied as if she’d just been asked the silliest question.
-As to what really lay behind the assignments she was being given and why Jan was keeping Porter in Arizona, Chris understood even in the most dire of circumstances, people were still people, susceptible to all the petty foibles that plague the species.
-Like her mother-in-law, it was a trait Chris took advantage when she was covering a story.
+As to what really lay behind the assignments she was being given and why Jan was keeping Porter in Arizona, Chris understood even in dire circumstances, people were still people, susceptible to all the petty foibles that plague the species.
+Like her mother-in-law, it was a trait Chris took advantage of when covering a story.

 ~

-After spending the morning making the rounds of the usual places journalists assigned to cover breaking news in the nation’s capital gathered, Chris began to reach out to her old contacts, people who were inside the administration, were part of various letter agencies or were serving officers she’d met when Nathan had been assigned to the Pentagon.
+After spending the morning making the rounds of the usual places journalists assigned to cover breaking news in the nation’s capital gathered, Chris began to reach out to her old contacts, people inside the administration, those who were part of various letter agencies, or were serving officers she’d met when Nathan had been assigned to the Pentagon.
 One of the first people she called on was Emmitt DeWitt, an officer whose career path frequently crossed her husband’s and was, at present, one of five military aides to the President.